o0amandagomez0o/individual_project/README.md

 > <code>git clone </code> (Cmd+V)

-4. Create a `.gitignore` that includes any files you dont want shared on the internet and push it!
+4. Create a `.gitignore` that includes any files you dont want shared on the internet and **push it**!

     - (This can include your newly downloaded .csv files)
 > <code>code .gitignore</code>